CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 * Safety segments to be created initially and specifications on how to create new safety segments and how to position terminals in the safety segments.
 * Definition for the segmentation of development and test systems (staging)
 * Network access control for security segments with clients
-* Connection of network areas that are connected to the safety segments via wireless technology or leased line
+* Connection of network areas which are connected to the safety segments via radio technology or leased line
 * Connecting the virtualization hosts and virtual machines on the hosts to the security segments
 * Data center automation
 * Determination of how to integrate terminals that serve multiple security segments, eg. Load balancers, and storage and backup solutions
 Depending on the security policy and the requirement specification, SHOULD be designed for each security segment, as it should be implemented in terms of network technology.
-In addition, it should be determined which security functions the coupling elements must provide between the security segments (eg firewall as a stateful packet filter or IDS / IPS).
+In addition, SHOULD specify which security features the coupling elements must provide between the security segments (for example, a firewall as a stateful packet filter or IDS / IPS).

 #### NET.1.1.A23 Separation of security segments

 IT systems with different protection requirements SHOULD be placed in different security segments.
 If this is not possible, the protection requirement is based on the highest protection requirement occurring in the security segment.
-In addition, the security segments SHOULD be further subdivided depending on their size and the requirements of the segmentation concept.
-It MUST be ensured that bridging of segments or even zones is not possible.
+In addition, the security segments SHOULD be further sub-divided depending on their size and the requirements of the segmentation concept.
+It MUST be ensured that no bridging of segments or even zones is possible.
 If the VLANs on a switch belong to different institutions, the separation should be either physical or encryption SHOULD be used to protect the transmitted information from unauthorized access.

 #### NET.1.1.A24 Secure logical separation via VLAN